Yankees vs. Cardinals Player Props Betting Odds

 - He has a slash line of .274/.322/.485 on the year.

-- Arenado enters this game looking to extend his three-game hit streak.
-In his last five games he is batting .313 with a double, a home run, a walk and four RBI.
+- Arenado brings a three-game streak with at least one hit into this matchup.
+During his last five outings he is batting .313 with a double, a home run, a walk and four RBI.

 Arenado Recent Games